Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void syncIdentifiers(final Map<String, String> identifiers);
 ```

-*identifiers* is a map that contains the Identifiers with the Identifier type as the key, and the string identifier as the value.
+*identifiers* is a map that contains the identifiers with the Identifier type as the key, and the string identifier as the value.

-In each identifier pair, If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.
+In each identifier pair, if either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

 #### Example